chrisboden/hubgpt/cursor_prompts/howto_add_spinner_status.md

 2. **Be Specific**: Provide meaningful context in updates
 3. **Handle Errors Gracefully**: Always have an error status update
 4. **Use Consistent Formatting**: Maintain a uniform update style
+5. Do not make changes to existing code, just add spinner status
+6. Do not remove docstrings or comments

 ## Recommended Practices